General Information

 Lateral view of an attached steel carport

-What are some possible reasons for connecting the carport to the building?
+What are some possible reasons to connect the carport to the building?

-Detached horizontal members and vertical cracks on the RC column of the building are noticeable.
+A detached member and a vertical crack in the RC structure of the building are noticeable.

 • What are some possible failure reasons?

-Does the carport have a structural safety or serviceability problem without front column 5?
+Does the carport have a structural safety or serviceability problem without column 5?